-Discretionary behavior is the product of positive reinforcement, never negative reinforcement, e.g., Shamu jumps over a hurdle at Sea World because he wants to, not because they would punish him if he didn't.
+Discretionary behavior is the product of positive reinforcement, never negative reinforcement, e.g., Shamu jumps over a hurdle at Sea World because he wants some fish.
 Leaders must focus on the reinforcement systems, which becomes more difficult the more layers of management are added, since managers necessarily filter what they pass on.